EX-FEVER: A Dataset for Multi-hop Explainable Fact Verification

 \subsection{Fact Verification}

 Fact verification is a task similar to natural language inference, where the target is to predict whether evidence entails a claim.
-Fact verification involves both evidence retrieval and veracity reasoning.
-Thus, some methods focus on the retrieval stage to improve the recall of golden evidence.
-Besides, there are also several models carefully designed for veracity reasoning based on retrieved evidence, including transformer-based methods \cite{jiang2021exploring, kruengkrai2021multi} and graph-based methods~\cite{zhou2019gear,liu-etal-2020-fine,zhong2020reasoning}.
+There are several models carefully designed for veracity reasoning based on retrieved evidence, including transformer-based methods \cite{jiang2021exploring, kruengkrai2021multi} and graph-based methods~\cite{zhou2019gear,liu-etal-2020-fine,zhong2020reasoning,xu-etal-2023-counterfactual,weizhiwww,gong2024heterogeneous}.
 Existing works can be roughly grouped into two categories aiming to enhance performance and robustness, respectively.

 Though precision-targeted models achieve satisfactory performance, some researchers discovered the precision improvement is derived from dataset biases, where these models would suffer from significant performance decline under different data distributions, i.e., the poor robustness~\cite{Schuster2019TowardsDF}.
-To this end, several unbiased datasets Symmetric~\cite{Schuster2019TowardsDF}, FEVER2.0~\cite{thorne-etal-2019-evaluating}, and FM2~\cite{eisenschlos-etal-2021-fool} are proposed to evaluate the model robustness, which stimulates the research development thereafter.
+To this end, several unbiased datasets Symmetric~\cite{Schuster2019TowardsDF}, FEVER2.0~\cite{thorne-etal-2019-evaluating}, and FM2~\cite{eisenschlos-etal-2021-fool} are proposed to evaluate the model robustness.

 While the research on precision and robustness achieved remarkable results, they were not of explainability.
-Different from the former two problems, this paper focuses on the explainability of fact-checking system, which still lacks a fundamental benchmark, including both a dataset and an evaluation system.
+Different from the former two problems, this paper focuses on the explainability of the fact-checking system, which still lacks a fundamental benchmark, including both a dataset and an evaluation system.